animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 [Click here for resolution.](https://github.com/animal-tree/Writing-stuff-2/blob/main/Theories/I-Should-Research-This-More.md#resolution)

+**Question:** How does the angular acceleration of the Earth's motion around the sun affect weight?

+**Short answer:** The Earth's gravity and the sun's gravity balance out to pin the human comfortably on the Earth.
+After that, the Earth's angular acceleration adds some extra pressure to the human's feet.

+And yes, that means slightly (perhaps below measurement precision levels) more perceived gravity at daytime than nighttime.

+Yes.
+There’s some extra gravity-like force during daytime hours.

+Why?
+Because velocity is inertial; acceleration isn’t.
+Only the Earth is angularly accelerating since the human is balanced in the equilibrium of the Earth's gravitational field, not so much the sun's.

 # Debate

 ### Shouldn’t centripetal force create a stronger sense of gravity on the sun-side of the Earth?